 An NDI output is simply sent out over your Network and can be picked up by a suitable NDI program/application or a hardware unit.
 When the Alpha Key is enabled on NDI, ProPresenter will send the rendered image out with an Alpha Key in place of the background color.
 This can be useful if you want to key your text on top of video, for example.
 There are no other settings when sending an NDI Alpha Key output, you simply can enable or disable the Key.

 You first will need to make sure you have a suitable Blackmagic device connected to your machine that allows for two separate output channels.
 You will also need to install Blackmagic Desktop Video.
-As of this article, the current version is 11.6.

 If you are a visual learner, check out this tutorial video before reading any further.